Derbyshire Heritage Walks (Adrian Brown)

 Bakewell is also accessible from Chesterfield via the Hulleys of Baslow 170 bus service.
 On weekdays and Saturdays, this departs Chesterfield at 9:05am and arrives in Bakewell at 9:50am, which is ideal for a 10:30am start to your walk.
 On Sundays and Bank Holidays, it departs from Chesterfield at 9:00am, arriving into Bakewell at 9:42am.

 At the end of a walk terminating in Bakewell, you can use either the "Transpeak" or Trent Barton 6.1 services to return home to Matlock, Belper or Derby.
 These both depart hourly from the stop on Matlock Street.
 It is also possible to use the "Transpeak" to return to Manchester by changing to the train at Buxton.
-Please note that the last 6.1 departure from Bakewell is 5:55pm on Sundays and Bank Holidays, and 6:30pm at other times.
+Please note that the last 6.1 departure from Bakewell is 5:55pm on Sundays and Bank Holidays, and 5:30pm at other times (6:30pm for Matlock only).
+The last "Transpeak" departures towards Derby are 6:26pm on weekdays, and 6:30pm weekends and Bank Holidays.
+Towards Buxton, the last "Transpeak" departures are 7:24pm weekdays, 6:59pm Saturdays, and 8:47pm on Sundays and Bank Holidays.

-If you need to return to Chesterfield or Sheffield from Bakewell at the end of your walk, then the Hulleys of Baslow 170 service runs regularly between Bakewell and Chesterfield, while the TM Travel 218 service runs regularly between Bakewell and Sheffield.
+If you need to return to Chesterfield or Sheffield from Bakewell at the end of your walk, then the Hulleys of Baslow 170 service runs regularly between Bakewell and Chesterfield until 6:00pm (6:05pm Sundays and Bank Holidays), while the TM Travel 218 service runs regularly between Bakewell and Sheffield until 7:15pm (7:25pm Sundays and Bank Holidays).

 The Derbyshire Wayfarer day rover ticket is valid on all of the buses listed above.
 More information on the validity of the Derbyshire Wayfarer ticket can be found here.
 If travelling from Manchester, it is possible to use the Greater Manchester Wayfarer day rover ticket on all bus and train services to and from Buxton and Manchester, including the "Transpeak" to or from Bakewell.